How do I order?

 Are your logs sustainably sourced?

 Yes, all our timber comes from UK woodlands that are sustainably managed.
-Some of our timber even comes from our own farm.

 Is your seasoned hardwood ready to burn?